Tom Richards (footballer): FC Kitzbühel

 In July 2016, Richards joined FC Kitzbühel, an Austrian fourth-tier club.
 He scored two goals in 17 appearances prior to the winter break.
 In December 2016, he agreed to a contract termination allowing him to return to England.

 Later career

 On 26 January 2017, Richards joined Isthmian Division One South side Walton Casuals.
 On 28 January, he made his debut in a 3–2 victory against Sittingbourne.
 He went on to make four appearances for the club before his departure.
 Richards played his final game in a 3–7 defeat to East Grinstead Town on 11 February.

 On 17 February, Richards signed for National League South club Welling United.
 He made his debut the following day in a 2–2 draw at Weston Super Mare.
 On 30 July 2017, Richards joined Isthmian League Premier Division side Leatherhead after not being able to agree a deal with Welling.
-He transferred to Dorking Wanderers in summer 2018 and later Kingstonian fromin July 2020 He signed for Horsham in summer 2021.
+He transferred to Dorking Wanderers in summer 2018 and later Kingstonian in July 2020.
+He signed for Horsham in summer 2021.